mattyoung101/musicvis3d/paper/major.typ

 A good reference for how this directional lighting is @fig:skyboxscr.

+// TODO more lighting references (like more images)

 == Computing camera animations
 One of the goals I had in mind for the visualiser was automated and smooth camera animations, that would also be quick to describe in code.
 However, in order to achieve this, the camera class from the Graphics Minor